-We next formulate a Monadic second-order ($MSO_2$) formula for \KE problem where the length of the formula is upper bounded by $\el=\max\{\el_c,\el_p\}$. \begin{theorem} There is a Monadic second-order ($MSO_2$) formula for \KE problem where the length of the formula is upper bounded by a function of $\el=\max\{\el_c,\el_p\}$. \end{theorem} \begin{proof} Let $(\GG=(\VV,\EE),\BB,\el_p,\el_c,t)$ be an arbitrary instance of \KE.
+We next formulate a Monadic second-order ($MSO_2$) formula for the \KE problem where the length of the formula is upper bounded by $\el=\max\{\el_c,\el_p\}$.

+\begin{theorem} There is a Monadic second-order ($MSO_2$) formula for \KE problem where the length of the formula is upper bounded by a function of $\el=\max\{\el_c,\el_p\}$. \end{theorem} \begin{proof} Let $(\GG=(\VV,\EE),\BB,\el_p,\el_c,t)$ be an arbitrary instance of the \KE problem.
 We now define the atomic formulae $h(e,u)$ and $t(e,u)$ which will be used in the $MSO_2$ formula.
 If $u$ is a vertex variable and $e$ is an edge variable, then the formula $h(e,u)$ is true if and only if $u$ is the head of the edge $e$.
 Similarly, if $u$ is a vertex variable and $e$ is an edge variable, then the formula $t(e,u)$ is true if and only if $u$ is the tail of the edge $e$.
 Note that in an edge $(u,v)$, $u$ is the tail and $v$ is the head.

 Let $u$ be a vertex variable, $e$ be an edge variable and $E$ be an edge set variable.
 We now define some formulae which will be useful to construct the $MSO_2$ formula.
-First, we define $out(u,E)$ which is true iff the outdegree of $u$ is at most 1 in the subgraph $\GG'=(\VV,E)$.
+First, we define $out(u,E)$ which is true if and only if the outdegree of $u$ is at most $1$ in the subgraph $\GG'=(\VV,E)$.

 Next, we define $in(u,E)$ which is true iff the indegree of $u$ is at most 1 in the subgraph $\GG'=(\VV,E)$.

 Next, we define $alt(u,E)$ which is true iff in the subgraph $\GG'=(\VV,E)$, $u$ is an altruistic vertex or $u$ has outdegree equal to 0 or $u$ has indegree at least 1.